Dropped ceiling: Disadvantages

-One disadvantage with this ceiling system is the reduced headroom.
+One potential disadvantage with this ceiling system is reduced headroom.
 Clearance is required between the grid and any pipes or duct work above to install the ceiling tiles and light fixtures.
 In general, a minimum clearance of 100 to 200 mm is often needed between the lowest obstruction and the level of the ceiling grid.
 A direct-mount grid may work for those who want the convenience of a dropped ceiling but have limited headroom.
-Stretch ceiling supports require less than one inch of vertical space, and no space is required for tiles to be lifted out with a stretch ceiling, but a greater clearance space may be chosen to allow room for MEC or for aesthetic reasons.
+Stretch ceiling supports require less than 25 mm (1 in) of vertical space, and no space is required for tiles to be lifted out with a stretch ceiling, but a greater clearance space may be chosen to allow room for MEC or for aesthetic reasons.

-Dropped ceilings generally conceal many of the functional and structural elements of a building, which creates an aesthetic paradigm that discourages the use of functional building systems as aesthetic design elements.
-Concealing such elements makes the complexity of today's advanced building technologies more difficult to appreciate.
-It is also more difficult to perform maintenance on or diagnose problems with the concealed systems.
-It is common practice in commercial and office settings to install drop ceilings in older buildings which were not designed for modern HVAC, electrical, or fire suppression systems in mind.
-These renovations are oftentimes criticized for covering up aesthetically appealing structural elements of older buildings.
+Dropped ceilings generally conceal many of the functional and structural elements of a building, which discourages the use of functional building systems as aesthetic design elements.
+Dropped ceilings in renovations are oftentimes criticized for covering up aesthetically appealing structural elements of older buildings.

-As a renovation tool, dropped ceilings are a quick and inexpensive way to repair a ceiling and to reduce HVAC costs.
-Some materials may show their age quickly.
-For example, mineral fiber sags are damaged easily when handled and stain easily and permanently, but stretch ceiling, tin, and vinyl do not have such characteristics.
+Mineral fiber panels, a common material for dropped ceilings, may show their age quickly.
+They can sag, are damaged easily from handling, and stain easily and permanently.

-Owing to their popularity in the mid-20th century, many older drop ceilings incorporated Asbestos for its insulating and fire-resistant properties.
+Owing to their popularity in the mid-20th century, many older drop ceilings incorporated asbestos for its insulating and fire-resistant properties.
 These can pose a serious health hazard to occupants and especially workers if the asbestos-containing elements are not properly removed.